fwextensions/QuicKey/docs/index.md

 ---
-title: QuicKey - A Chrome extension for switching tabs or pulling up bookmarks and history via a Quicksilver-style search.
+site.title: QuicKey - A Chrome extension for switching tabs or pulling up bookmarks and history via a Quicksilver-style search.
 ---

 # QuicKey